CC-MNNIT/2021-22-Classes/Java/2021_04_25_JavaClass-2/README.md

         height = h;
         depth = d;
         weight = m;
     }

+    double getDensity() {
+        return weight / volume();
     }
+}

 class RefDemo {
     public static void main(String args[]) {
         BoxWeight weightbox = new BoxWeight(3, 5, 7, 8.37);
-        Box plainbox = new Box();
         double vol;

         vol = weightbox.volume();
         System.out.println("Volume of weightbox is " + vol);
         System.out.println("Weight of weightbox is " + weightbox.weight);
+        System.out.println("Density of weightbox is " + weightbox.getDensity());
         System.out.println();

-        // assign BoxWeight reference to Box reference plainbox = weightbox;
+        Box plainbox = new BoxWeight(3, 5, 7, 8.37);

         vol = plainbox.volume(); // OK, volume() defined in Box
         System.out.println("Volume of plainbox is " + vol);

+        /*
-        /* The following statement is invalid because plainbox does not define a weight member. */
+         * The following statement is invalid because plainbox does not define a weight
+         * member.
+         */
         // System.out.println("Weight of plainbox is " + plainbox.weight);
     }
 }

+/*
+Output:

+Volume of weightbox is 105.0
+Weight of weightbox is 8.37
+Density of weightbox is 0.07971428571428571

+Volume of plainbox is 105.0
+*/
 ```